butterYeeter/Arduino/README.md

 We then **switched to a lower torque but high rpm brushed dc motor** which was **compatible with an 'off the shelf' gear box**.
 The motor was also run at a higher than recomended voltage and was **wired with capicitors to reduce EMF**(Which was causing our gyro control board to reset).
 Steering was handled using another **pi pico with a gyro sensor attached**.
 This board **controlled a servo using PWM** which controlled the steering rack.
 The main board communicated(via I2C) the target angle the gyro board should maintain using the steering rack.

-The **old chasis** was a combination of 3D printing([Model available here](/models/body_v2.stl)) and hand cut MDF board.
+The **old chasis** was a combination of 3D printing and hand cut MDF board.
 The model was a modification(done in Fusion 360) of a base design provided to us by our club.
 All the control boards as well as the the motor, gear box, servo, gyro, battery and boost converters were **mounted to this chasis**.
 The TOF sensors used for naviation were mounted to an **mdf frame**(which was connected to the chasis).
+[Model available here](https://github.com/butterYeeter/Arduino/blob/main/models/body_v2.stl)

 <p>
     <img style="height:200px" title="The drive motor" src="https://epro.pk/wp-content/uploads/2017/11/dc-motor-6V.jpg">